 If you double-click or double-tap on a shared folder, its Properties window opens.
 There you can manage the different sharing parameters such as the share name, description, and the maximum number of users that are allowed to connect to the shared folder simultaneously.

 If you go to the Share Permissions tab from the Properties window, you can view and set which users and user groups have access to the shared folder and the type of access that each of them has.

 Going back to the Computer Management window, if you click or tap the Sessions link from the left side column, you can see the list of users who are currently connected to your network shares.
 For each user, you can see the device from where the connection is made, how many files he or she has opened, the time since the connection was initiated, and so on.

 In the same column, the Open Files link shows all the files and folders that are accessed by the users who are connected to your network shares.

 All this is really useful information, isn't it?

-As always with Windows operating systems, there's more than one way of doing something.
-Try both the methods that we have showed you in this guide and, in the comments below, let us know which one works best for you.
+As always with Windows operating systems, there is more than one way of doing something.
+Try the methods that we have showed you in this guide and then tell us which one works best for you, in the comments below.